Already in the 13th century mining started flourishing in Schlaiten, when silver was found in the area

-Schlaiten with its 500 inhabitants is a small municipality, which is made up of the six component localities Plone, Gonzach, Mesnerdorf, Bacherdorf, Gantschach and Göriach.
-The name Schlaiten probably derives from the Proto-Slavic term "Soltina", which means "swamp".
+Schlaiten, made up of the six component localities Plone, Gonzach, Mesnerdorf, Bacherdorf, Gantschach and Göriach, is a small municipality on a terrace above the Isel Valley.
+Its name probably derives from the Proto-Slavic term "Soltina", which means "swamp".

-The municipal area extends up to the ridges of the Villgraten Mountains and provides a large number of MTB and hiking trails.
-Moreover Schlaiten is located close to the Hohe Tauern National Park.
+Furthermore, Schlaiten is located close to the High Tauern National Park.
 The glaciated mountain tops with the outstanding 3,798 m high Grossglockner, a mountain that is referred to as the "King of the Eastern Alps", is impressive seen from the bottom of the valley alone.
-And if you decide going for a hike in this fabulous world of mountains you can experience the unique landscape from close quarters.
-Several plant species and animals such as the Alpine salamander, lammergeier and marmot find a protected habitat in this area and can also be observed.
+And if you decide going for a hike, you can experience the unique landscape from close quarters and maybe see one of its inhabitants, such as the Alpine salamander, the lammergeier or the marmot.